jazzband/django-model-utils/CONTRIBUTING.rst

 - Note important changes in the `CHANGES`_ file
 - Update the documentation if needed
 - Add yourself to the `AUTHORS`_ file
-- If you have added or changed translation strings, update translations of languages you are able to do so.
-Also mention that translations need to be updated in your pull request and commit message.
+- If you have added or changed translated strings, run ``make messages`` to update the ``.po`` translation files, and update translations for any languages you know.
+Then run ``make compilemessages`` to compile the ``.mo`` files.
+If your pull request leaves some translations incomplete, please mention that in the pull request and commit message.

 .. _AUTHORS: AUTHORS.rst
 .. _CHANGES: CHANGES.rst